Hydroinformatics Innovation Fellowship

 The application consists of the following items:

-- Graduate students should include a Letter of Support from their academic advisor
+- Graduate students must include a Letter of Support from their academic advisor

 CUAHSI will accept collaborative proposals.
 Please identify a team leader who will be the point of contact with CUAHSI throughout the project.
 The team leader will be required to submit their CV and a letter of support from their advisor, if a graduate student, with the application.

-- Hear Arash Modarasi Rad, Boise State University, describe his project and the impact that this fellowship had on his graduate studies:
+- Hear Arash Modarasi Rad, Boise State University, describe his project and the impact that this fellowship had on his graduate studies, in this short video.

 - Chao Chen, Boise State University.
 Advancing CUAHSI’s Data Management Platform with a Machine Learning and Test-Based Automated Quality Control Web Application.